 1. Aim For Cohesiveness

-You’ll have put a lot of effort into creating your company’s brand identity, so it’s vital that every store page should display that branding in equal measure.
+You’ll have put a lot of effort into creating your company’s brand identity, so every store page must display that branding in equal measure.

 Each interactive element – buttons and menus, for example – should appear in the same place on each page to improve ease of use.